 Careers at Access Living

-Access Living’s disability healthcare/HCBS advocacy centers the needs of disabled people of color.
-A critical understanding of the root of racial disparities and a racial equity lens is essential to this role.
+In addition to bringing a disability justice lens, a critical understanding of the root causes of racial economic disparities and a racial equity lens is essential to this role.

-This position will work in close partnership with the Health and HCBS Community Organizer and the Policy staff in the Advocacy Department, as well as with staff in the Independent Living Department, Civil Rights Department, and the Communications Department.
+This position will work in close partnership with the policy and organizing staff in the Advocacy Department, as well as with staff in the Independent Living Department, Civil Rights Department, and the Communications Department.

-- Advance strategic policy advocacy campaigns to expand access to healthcare and HCBS for people with disabilities, especially disabled people of color.
-Develop campaigns through engaging stakeholders ranging from elected officials to providers to grassroots people with disabilities.
+- Advance strategic policy advocacy campaigns to expand access to economic security for people with disabilities, especially disabled people of color.
+Develop campaigns by engaging stakeholders ranging from elected officials to providers to grassroots people with disabilities.

-- Draft public comment, policy reports and recommendations relating to disability and healthcare/HCBS, including updates on relevant government budgets as needed, and be able to complete projects on deadline, sometimes with quick turnaround.
+- Draft public comment, policy reports and recommendations relating to disability and economic justice, usually on deadline, sometimes with quick turnaround.

-- Collaborate and build coalitions with healthcare and HCBS related government agencies, legislative bodies, policy institutes and community-based groups.
+- Collaborate and build coalitions with economic development and public benefits government agencies, legislative bodies, economic justice policy institutes and community-based groups.

-- Support Access Living’s community organizers, especially the Healthcare/HCBS Organizer, with policy guidance related to their campaigns.
+- Support Access Living’s community organizers with policy guidance, as relevant to their campaigns.

-- Monitor Medicaid/Medicare/private healthcare/HCBS policy, legislation and related court cases at local, state and Federal levels, from an intersectional standpoint rooted in disability rights and the disability movement.
+- Monitor economic development and public benefits policy, legislation and related court cases at local, state and Federal levels, from a standpoint rooted in both disability rights and disability justice.
+Key public benefit programs include SSI/SSDI, cash assistance programs, SNAP, and other area.

-- Act as a spokesperson for AL on health access/HCBS related issues as requested, in collaboration with the Director of Advocacy and the Communications Department.
+- Act as a spokesperson for Access Living on economic justice as requested, under guidance from the Director of Advocacy and the Communications Department.

 - Document work as required through data entry, quarterly reporting, and lobbyist registration requirements.